AlfiRam/keystone/README.md

    make -j$(nproc)
    ```

-4. create a new directory called "seal" in: `buildroot/package`
+4. Create a new directory called "seal" in: `buildroot/package`

 5. Create `Config.in` file in this `buildroot/package/seal` directory with:
    ```